madcomp/EMScrollView/README.md

 # EMScrollView
-If you have questions about how to use it, refer to the "example" branch.
+If you have questions about how to use it, please refer to the "example" branch.

 EMScrollView is: